The group had set a deadline of 10:00 GMT on Friday for Masterton to agree to sell his shares but that passed without an agreement being struck.

 But Dunfermline maintain that "despite repeated requests" the consortium could not provide proof of £250,000 capital.

-The Pars Community The Scottish First Division club has been served a winding-up order by Her Majesty's Revenue and Customs and has struggled to pay its players on time.
+Continue reading the main storyThe Pars Community The Scottish First Division club has been served a winding-up order by Her Majesty's Revenue and Customs and has struggled to pay its players on time.“"TPC has worked tirelessly over many months now and is extremely upset at the outcome of its endeavours. ”

 The Pars Community (TPC) wants Masterton, who is owed millions by the club, to stand aside, believing that he is an impediment to saving the troubled Fife outfit.